joelngwt/CloudyNvCapture/README.md

 5. After compiling the DXIFRShim solution, you should have your own dxgi.dll file.
 Place them together with the game executable (.exe)*.
 6. Launch the game .exe file.

 *Some game .exe files are tricky.
 Find the one that actually runs.
 It might not be the same one you use to launch the game.
+In the case of packaged Unreal Engine games, you should put it in `\WindowsNoEditor\ProjectName\Binaries\Win64`

 > WARNING: If you do not have a working .dll file in system32 and you log out of Windows, you will not be able to log back in.
 The only way to recover from this is a system restore.